Introduction

 The Pend D’Oreille River flows up from the US, crosses into Canada, and enters the Columbia just before it crosses the border into the US.
 It too has three large dams on its lower part.
 The best reservoir is in the US behind the Boundary Dam and the resulting gorge is roadless and spectacular.

 With 11 hydroelectric dams, the WK is a major source of electric power in British Columbia and the world.
-The power grid supplying peak power needs to parts of the western US leaves from the WK.
+The power grid supplying peak power feeding to parts of the western US leaves from the WK.

 The WK has a wonderful climate.
 Winters are relatively mild and have heavy snowfall with some of the best powder skiing in the world.
 The freshet or spring melt starts in May and lake levels reach their highest generally in the first few weeks of July.
-On Arrow Lakes, almost all beaches disappear and they are much smaller on the other lakes at high water.
+On Arrow Lakes, almost all beaches disappear and are much smaller on the other lakes at high water.
 Summers are usually hot and dry, there is relatively little wind except on Kootenay Lake, and biting insects are uncommon.
 I would suggest that all the water in the lakes is safe to drink (especially if sourced away from the shorelines).
 The same goes for most creeks emptying into the lakes away from human habitation.
 I have drunk it all my life with no problems but to be sure, one may want to purify it.

 Probably the best part of the WK is its relative isolation and small population.
 Usually, there is no one else on the water.
 Halfway between Calgary and Vancouver, most tourists miss it.
 Traversed along its south edge by Highway 3, this road goes over the two highest highway passes in Canada on either side.
 From the north, free ferries on Arrow and Kootenay Lakes provide the only access.
 The closest large city is Spokane, Washington and three border crossings lie in the WK.
 With a population of slightly more than 80,000, few people live on the shores of the lakes and each lake has large sections with no road access and thus pristine wilderness.
 The three largest cities, Nelson, Castlegar, and Trail, each have less than 9,000 people.
 Nelson must be one of the most attractive small towns in the world.
 Sitting on the west arm of Kootenay Lake, it has a well-developed alternative lifestyle.
 This area was one of the main refuges for American draft dodgers, especially during the Vietnam War and they have formed a vibrant part of many communities.
 Forestry, mining, and cannabis cultivation (illegal) are the main economy.
 Tourism is relatively poorly developed and it seems that most locals want to keep it that way.
 Reflecting the generous and trusting nature of WK citizens, hitchhiking is easy throughout the area making shuttles practical.